The Virginian (TV series): Season 9

 In season 9 (1970–1971), the name of the program was changed to The Men from Shiloh and the look of the series was completely redesigned.
 Ownership of the Shiloh Ranch was changed once more, and Colonel Alan MacKenzie (Stewart Granger) took over.
 Also Lee Majors joined as a new character, Roy Tate, introduced in the fifth episode of the season.
 Granger said of his character:

 They had some idea of Colonel Mackenzie against the West.
 I wanted no part of that.
 Englishmen were running cattle here from the beginning.
 The English have this thing for land; for animals and crops...
 I said this old cocker's out of India and the colonies: he can take the American West on his own terms.

 In several countries, including the United Kingdom, the show went under the extended title The Virginian: Men from Shiloh.

 A new opening theme song was composed by Ennio Morricone, and the look of the show was changed reflecting a style similar to spaghetti Westerns, which were popular at the time.

 These changes brought a better ranking (number 18) in the top-30 primetime shows in the United States, after the previous year had the show slip out of the top-30 rankings for the first time.
 (It was one of only four Western series shown in primetime.)

 The final season operated on a "rotating lead actor" basis of the four stars, with normally just one lead appearing each week.
-Two of the four lead actors (Lee Majors and Doug McClure) never appeared together in the last season.
-The ranch itself played a very nominal part in season 9, with most scripts featuring the four stars away from the ranch.
+Two of the four leads (Lee Majors and Doug McClure) never appeared together in the last season.
+Shiloh itself played a very nominal part in season 9; most scripts featured the four stars away from the ranch.
 Little seemingly could save it, as the final season brought in several big guest stars to the remaining episodes.
 The studio and network were set on ending the series, as evidenced by rivals CBS and ABC making demographic moves away from rural-oriented shows (see "rural purge").
 The final episode aired on March 24, 1971, ending the show's nine-season run.